iykekings/deno_doctest/README.md

 # deno_doctest

-proposal on how deno doctest will work
+Proposal on how deno doctest will work

-.deno_doctest.ts is sample file generated that will be plugged in to deno runtime for the tests to be run.

 - Currently: It can
 - Extract JsDoc comments